Understanding Matrix Metalloproteinases and Their Role in Aging

 Balancing Act: The Good and the Bad

 Getting the balance right?
 That’s the tricky part.
 When MMP activity surpasses what’s necessary, it disrupts the harmony.
 Think of it as letting weeds overrun your garden – it might start small, but soon enough, the entire system feels the impact.
 Excessive collagen breakdown weakens the structure and function of tissues, which can fuel the visible signs of aging and even promote conditions like arthritis.
+Just as ingredient layering in skincare can enhance or disrupt skin health when not balanced properly.

 Why Do MMP Levels Increase with Age?